OSPI Building & Certification Department Limited Hours — Thursday, Aug. 20

 Tribal Consultation is a legal obligation imposed on state and federal agencies under the Every Student Succeeds Act (ESSA).

-The Every Student Succeed Act (ESSA) ensures new provisions for all students to be successful via stakeholder input.
+The Every Student Succeeds Act (ESSA) ensures new provisions for all students to be successful via stakeholder input.
 A key component, for Native students and Tribal stakeholders, is the development of meaningful Tribal consultation through respectful relationships between school districts, Tribes, and schools to foster informed policies and programs.
 In Washington state, the legislature acknowledged this need for accountability and maintaining meaningful Tribal Consultation by passing House Bill 1426 (2021-22) and Substitute Senate Bill 5252 (2021-2022), to go above and beyond the minimum ESSA requirements.

 ESSA Tribal Consultation is required by all districts receiving Title VI Indian Education Grant Awards of more than $40,000 and/or that have a Native American student population of over 50 percent (ESEA section 1111(a)(1)(A)).
 Tribal consultation is required for all Title programs covered by ESSA, not solely Title VI – Indian Education.
 Beginning with fiscal year 2017, affected Local Education Agencies (LEAs) must consult with Indian tribes, or those tribal organizations approved by the tribes located in the area served by the LEA before submitting plans or applications for the following programs under ESEA: